- Knowledge is … sum of collectively established construals/constructs

 SynopsisRadical Constructivism starts with the recognition that knowledge is not a “thing” that can be shunted into a mind (from another mind, a text, etc.).
 Rather, it focuses on personal knowing – that is, the ongoing, iterative dynamic by which individuals construe coherent sense from their personal perceptions and experiences.
 Concisely, learning is a continuous process of revising concepts to maintain personal coherence in the face of new experiences/demands.
 The main criterion for personal truth is thus not match with external reality, but fitness with other, malleable personal truths.
 Within Radical Constructivism, the active body is seen as an integral component of the knowing system, as opposed to a container for the mind or an impediment to “taking in” information.

 CommentaryRadical Constructivism is sometimes accused of denying or ignoring social dynamics (e.g., conversation), cultural tools (e.g., language), and grander contexts (e.g., the “world”) in channeling and constraining interpretive possibilities.
 That criticism is overstated.
 Such elements are not ignored, but neither is the theory concerned with explaining them.
 Rather, Radical Constructivism focuses strictly on the complex dynamics of personal sense-making.
-It is thus not uncommon for educationists to blend or complement Radical Constructivism with other theories of learning that look at grander dynamics (e.g., sociocultural theories) … but such blends are sometimes problematic (see Social Constructivism).
+It is thus not uncommon for educationists to blend or complement Radical Constructivism with other theories of learning that look at grander dynamics (e.g., sociocultural theories), although such blends are sometimes problematic.
+These discourses include:

 Authors and/or Prominent InfluencesJean Piaget; Barbel Inhelder; Jerome Bruner; Ernst von Glasersfeld

 Status as a Theory of LearningRadical Constructivism is theory of learning.